CPerezRuiz335/giagrad/.docs/index.rst

    If it can't be understood, maybe it's not worth programming.

-In this way, the documentation strives for transparency, both in the code and in the ideas that shaped it, as there is no fear of changing, refactoring, or redoing the code if it can be improved.
+In this way, the documentation strives for transparency, as there is no fear of changing, refactoring, or redoing the code if it can be improved.

 This documentation includes a more theoretical section `Learn`_ and the `Python API`_.